blog2pod/.github/profile/README.md

 ## Pre-release disclaimer

 This is pre-release software and anything can break at any time.
-I make not guarantees about the stability of this software, forward-compatibility of updates, or integrity (both related to and independent of blog2pod).
+I make no guarantees about the stability of this software, forward-compatibility of updates, or integrity (both related to and independent of blog2pod).
 Essentially, use at your own risk and expect there will be rough edges for now.